docQodly/docs/docs/studio/pageLoaders/components/button.md

 ## Data Integration

 When it comes to data-binding, it's important to note that the **Button** component itself is not inherently data-bound.
-Unlike components like the **DataTable** that derive their content from specified qodlysources, the **Button** component primarily focuses on initiating actions and interactions within the user interface.
+Unlike components like the **DataTable** that derive their content from specified Qodly Sources, the **Button** component primarily focuses on initiating actions and interactions within the user interface.

 ## Triggers and Events